liux0614/prof.song.github.io/_posts/2019-01-09-Accessible Presentations.md

 author: lillianhogendoorn
 description: Easy tips to prepare and deliver an accessible presentation
 ---
-**Created for the Technology Enabled Seminar and Showcase, November 2018** Tips for Accessible Presentations
+*Created for the Technology Enabled Seminar and Showcase, November 2018*

  ## Accessibility Basics: